-As of September 30, 1998, Continental had:
+As of March 31, 1999, Continental had:

-- \$2.4 billion (including current maturities) of long-term debt and capital lease obligations. - \$1.3 billion of Continental-obligated mandatorily redeemable preferred securities of subsidiary trust (which in January 1999 were converted into Class B common stock of Continental) and common stockholders' equity. - \$1.2 billion in cash and cash equivalents (excluding restricted cash and cash equivalents of \$13 million) and \$44 million of short-term investments. - \$225 million available to be drawn under general lines of credit.
+- \$3.0 billion (including current maturities) of long-term debt and capital lease obligations. - \$1.4 billion in cash and cash equivalents (excluding restricted cash and cash equivalents of \$11 million). - \$225 million available to be drawn under general lines of credit.

 Continental has substantial commitments for capital expenditures, including for the acquisition of new aircraft.
-As of January 1, 1999, Continental had agreed to acquire a total of 113 Boeing jet aircraft through 2005.
-Continental also has options for an additional 114 aircraft (exercisable subject to certain conditions).
-The estimated aggregate cost of Continental's firm commitments for Boeing aircraft is approximately \$5.5 billion.
+As of June 1, 1999, Continental had agreed to acquire or lease a total of 112 Boeing jet aircraft through 2005.
+Continental also has options for an additional 121 aircraft (exercisable subject to certain conditions).
+The estimated aggregate cost of Continental's firm commitments for Boeing aircraft is approximately \$5.3 billion.
 We currently plan to finance our new Boeing aircraft with a combination of enhanced pass through trust certificates, lease equity and other third party financing, subject to availability and market conditions.
-As of January 1, 1999, approximately \$402 million in financing had been arranged for such future Boeing deliveries.
-In addition, Continental had commitments or letters of intent for backstop financing for approximately two-fifths of the anticipated remaining acquisition cost of such Boeing deliveries.
+As of June 1, 1999, approximately \$703 million in financing had been arranged for such future Boeing deliveries.
+In addition, Continental had commitments or letters of intent for backstop financing for approximately one-third of the anticipated remaining acquisition cost of such Boeing deliveries.

-As of January 1, 1999, Express, Continental's subsidiary that operates turboprop and regional jet aircraft, had firm commitments for 39 Embraer ERJ-145 50-seat regional jets and 25 ERJ-135 37-seat regional jets, with options for an additional 125 ERJ-145 and 50 ERJ-135 aircraft exercisable through 2008.
+As of June 1, 1999, Express, Continental's subsidiary that operates turboprop and regional jet aircraft, had firm commitments for 32 Embraer ERJ-145 50-seat regional jets and 25 ERJ-135 37-seat regional jets, with options for an additional 125 ERJ-145 and 50 ERJ-135 aircraft exercisable through 2008.
 Neither Express nor Continental will have any obligation to take any such firm Embraer aircraft that are not financed by a third party and leased to Express or Continental.
 Express recently announced the accelerated retirement of certain turboprop aircraft.

 We expect to finance certain of our capital commitments through operating leases, which will increase our operating expenses.
-For 1997, Continental incurred approximately \$626 million of rent expenses under operating leases relating to aircraft, compared to \$568 million for 1996, and approximately \$236 million relating to facilities and other rentals, compared to \$210 million in 1996.
-We expect that our operating lease expenses for 1998 will exceed 1997 amounts.
+For 1998, cash expenditures under operating leases relating to aircraft approximated \$702 million, compared to \$626 million for 1997, and approximated \$263 million relating to facilities and other rentals, compared to \$236 million in 1997.